 1. Chopping Down A Tree From Your Yard

 Before neighborhoods became more clustered and crowded, folks could just hop in their backyard to find the perfect tree.
+There was something so industrious about bringing Christmas to the home in this rustic way.

 2. Sending A Family Newsletter